 The successful development of our product candidates is highly uncertain.
 Accordingly, at this time, we cannot reasonably estimate the nature, timing and costs of the efforts that will be necessary to complete the remainder of the development of these product candidates.
 We are also unable to predict when, if ever, material net cash inflows will commence from edasalonexent or any of our other current or potential product candidates.
-This is due to the numerous risks and uncertainties associated with developing medicines, including the uncertainties of:
+This is due to our need to raise additional capital to fund further clinical trials of our product candidates and the numerous risks and uncertainties associated with developing medicines, including the uncertainties of:

-- establishing an appropriate safety profile with IND-enabling toxicology studies; - successful enrollment in, and completion of clinical trials; - receipt of marketing approvals from applicable regulatory authorities; - establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; - · obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - · launching commercial sales of the products, if and when approved, whether alone or in collaboration with others; and - a continued acceptable safety profile of the products following approval.
+- · establishing an appropriate safety profile with IND-enabling toxicology studies; - · successful enrollment in, and completion of clinical trials; - · receipt of marketing approvals from applicable regulatory authorities; - establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - · launching commercial sales of the products, if and when approved, whether alone or in collaboration with others; and - · a continued acceptable safety profile of the products following approval.